-What is a “Media Creative?”
-Well, as an experienced professional voice artist, writer, presenter, podcaster, broadcaster, trainer and sound designer the term Media Creative is the perfect balloon headline.
+As an experienced voice artist, actor, writer, podcaster/broadcaster, trainer and sound designer the term Media Creative makes the perfect balloon headline.

-With a background as an experienced live presenter and broadcasting professional and has produced and presented many shows and documentaries for BBC Radio.
+With a background as an experienced live presenter and broadcasting professional Richard has also written, produced and presented many shows and documentaries for BBC Radio.
 This strong background in broadcasting and voice-overs also make Richard an excellent choice as a media trainer.

 A member of the Writers’ Guild of Great Britain, Richard pens the scripts for his comedy podcast and has contributed articles and reviews to many publications, including an introduction to the Thomas & Mercer edition of ‘The Saint Abroad’ by Leslie Charteris, published in the US as an Amazon imprint.
 Richard has also written many successful radio documentaries for the BBC on subjects as diverse as Tony Bennett and movie scores.